-Therefore with this in mind we looked at examples of improvements to three PTA qualities which can directly improve the measurement of the sky localization: timing precision $\sigma$, pulsar distance precision $\sigma_L$, and PTA distance scale factor.
+With this in mind, we looked at examples of improvements to three PTA qualities that can improve sky localization: timing precision $\sigma$, pulsar distance precision $\sigma_L$, and PTA distance scale factor.
 Timing precision helps to measure the sky angles from the overall amplitude of the timing residual.
-Due to the $\frac{L}{c}$ factor in the phase/phase-frequency parallax terms (both with and without the Fresnel correction), in order to measure information of the sky angles from these terms we need high precision pulsar distance measurements.
-Otherwise without significantly constrained distances the pulsar distance wrapping problem makes it impossible to probe this term directly.
-In fact it is partially for this reason that studies such as~\citet{NG_11yr_cw} choose to group these parallax terms into separate phase parameters for every individual pulsar in their models (which is a similar but alternative approach to introducing the pulsar \textit{distances} as free parameters in the model, as discussed in Sections~\ref{sec:fisher matrix analysis} and~\ref{sec:L-wrapping problem}).
-This sacrifices the additional sky localization information contained in these parallax terms, but also helps to avoid the wrapping problem.
-Finally, the PTA scale factor can help improve the sky angle measurements in two ways.
-Creating a longer baseline between the Earth and pulsar both amplifies the chirping effects due to the greater disparity between the Earth/pulsar frequencies experienced by the pulsar photons, and boosts the size of the Fresnel corrections.
+Pulsar distance precision helps measure the sky angles from the phase/phase-frequency parallax terms due to the $\frac{L}{c}$ factor.
+However, this requires high-precision measurements due to the pulsar distance wrapping problem.
+It is partially for this reason that studies such as~\citet{NG_11yr_cw} choose to group these parallax terms into separate phase parameters for every individual pulsar in their models (which is a similar but alternative approach to introducing the pulsar \textit{distances} as free parameters in the model, as discussed in Sections~\ref{sec:fisher matrix analysis} and~\ref{sec:L-wrapping problem}).
+This approach sacrifices the additional sky localization information contained in these parallax terms to help avoid the wrapping problem.
+Finally, increasing the PTA scale factor can help to improve the sky angle measurements by amplifying the chirping effects (due to the greater disparity between the Earth/pulsar frequencies) and boosting the size of the Fresnel corrections.

-Examples of improvements in these three PTA qualities (timing precision, pulsar distance precision, and scale factor) as applied to Source 1 are shown in the three panels of Figure~\ref{fig: sky localization - comparison (contours)}, respectively.
-It is very difficult to disentangle the many different factors that are all competing to change the measurement of the source's sky localization (including the PTA qualities just discussed, as well as intrinsic source parameters which we discuss below).
-Therefore we emphasize here that Figure~\ref{fig: sky localization - comparison (contours)} is only meant to serve as one specific illustration of the general comments that we have made so far, for the PTA set-ups indicated in each panel and for one particular source.
+Examples of improvements in these three PTA qualities as applied to Source 1 are shown in Figure~\ref{fig: sky localization - comparison (contours)}.
+It is very difficult to disentangle the many different factors that are all competing to change the measurement of the source's sky localization (including the intrinsic source parameters that we discuss below).
+Therefore, we emphasize here that Figure~\ref{fig: sky localization - comparison (contours)} is meant to serve only as one specific illustration of the general comments that we have made so far, for the PTA setups indicated in each panel, and for one particular source.